rondlite/reaction-docs/website/versioned_docs/version-v1.3.0/installation.md

 Sample data is loaded on a new installation from `private/data`.
 This can take some time depending on your system.

-Browse to [http://localhost:3000](https://localhost:3000) and you should see Reaction running.
+Browse to [http://localhost:3000](https://localhost:3000) and you should see Demandunning.

 To terminate `reaction` use `CTRL-c`.